THE Home Support Worker Pilot:

 - If you did not study in Canada, have your education assessed from an approved organization (assessment must indicate that your foreign education is equal to at least one-year post-secondary Canadian education)

-- Soon as you arrive in Canada, tell the border service officer that you come to Canada to work.
+10. Soon as you arrive in Canada, tell the border service officer that you have come to Canada to work.

 Sure Immigration lives up to its name as it surely helped a lot in my BC PNP application.
 I am a computer network technician and eligible under the BC Tech Pilot…but I have no idea how to start.
 When I did a search on Google, I found them.
 Everything was made clear that obtaining a job offer and applying for permanent residency becomes a breeze!
 Thanks for the big help, guys!